The

 |

-| Dr. Shorr discusses a case with Dr. Mancini between seeing patients. |
+Dr. Shorr discusses a case with Dr. Mancini between seeing patients. |

-Plastic surgeons are trained to perform a wide variety of procedures throughout the body.
+Plastic surgeons are trained to perform a wide variety of procedures throughout

-face lifts, eyelid blepharoplasty and nose surgery.
+surgery, face lifts, eyelid blepharoplasty and nose surgery.
 Oculoplastic surgeons, however,

 focus all their training on the structural, functional and aesthetic aspects of the eyes, eyelids and face.